 Fish an Alaska Lake or River

-Birch Lake – Rainbow Trout, King and Silver Salmon, Grayling, Arctic Char
+Birch Lake – Rainbow Trout, Landlocked (King and Silver) Salmon, Grayling, Arctic Char

-Clearwater State Rec Site – Arctic Grayling, Whitefish, Salmon
+Clearwater State Rec Site (Also known as Delta Clearwater River) – Arctic Grayling, Whitefish, Silver and Chum Salmon

-Fielding Lake – Arctic Grayling, Lake Trout, Burbot
+Fielding Lake – Arctic Grayling, Lake Trout, Burbot, Whitefish

-Lakes on Fort Greely – Rainbow Trout, Arctic Char, Arctic Grayling, Lake Trout, Landlocked Salmon
+Donnelly Training Area (Meadows Road Lakes)– Rainbow Trout, Arctic Char, Arctic Grayling, Lake Trout, Landlocked (King and Silver) Salmon

 Lost Lake – Catchable size rainbow trout.
 Can only be fished from the dock or a canoe.
 No boat landing.

-Quartz Lake – Silver Coho Salmon, Rainbow Trout.
+Quartz Lake – Landlocked (King and Silver) Salmon, Rainbow Trout, Arctic Char.
 Each year more than 34,000 fish are harvested.